doaasa/Ansulin-Project/README.md

-# Ansulin-Project
+# Insulin-Project

-Python Project to Compare between human Ansulin and Pig Ansulin Usinn their Sequences.
+Python Project to Compare between human Insulin and Pig Insulin Usinn their Sequences.